UncleTed/adventOfCode2021/README.md

 * Python
 * Code-Runner

+### Themes
+Install the Nord theme for a calm icy feeling

 ### Settings
 * Add the python virtual environment to VSCode
 Type the settings key (crtl ,) to open the settings window in VSCode.
 Or use the File -> Preferences -> Settings menu option.
 This will open two panels: User Settings and Workspace Settings.
 Click on Workspace Settings.